Responsibilities for visiting school groups

 Safeguarding

-The Museum's learning team are DBS-checked and all members of staff receive safeguarding training as standard, including our lost child procedures.
-However, the safeguarding responsibility for school groups on our site remains with the teacher in charge of the visit to the Museum.
+The Museum’s learning team are DBS-checked and receive safeguarding training.
+However, the safeguarding responsibility for school groups at the Museum remains with the teacher in charge of the visit.